wagnerfv1117/wagnerfv1117/README.md

 Passionate with ICT, as tools can be used to help transform raw data into relevant information, which is available for decision making; taking it to a level of wisdom. ⛏️➡️👨🏾‍💻➡️⚙️➡️🔎➡️🧠➡️💡

-My goal is to drive the growth and efficiency of companies or organizations, using Data Science as a strategic tool.
+My goal is to promote the growth or efficiency of companies or organizations, using Data Science and Document Management as a strategic tool.
 I am always constantly learning, looking for new challenges and opportunities to apply my experience and knowledge. 📉➡️📈
 ____
 ### Job profile